 Shooters – A “Fracking” History

-Beginning with America’s earliest oil discoveries, dynamite or nitroglycerin detonations increased a well’s production from petroleum bearing formations.
+Ever since America’s earliest oil discoveries, dynamite or nitroglycerin detonations increased a well’s production.
+Hydraulic fracturing came in the 1949.

 In May 1990, Pennsylvania’s Otto Cupler Torpedo Company “shot” its last oil well using liquid nitroglycerin – abandoning nitro but continuing to pursue a fundamental oil field technology.